-Brief explanations on all the steps in the flowchart are available in the Practical guide on how to use alternatives to animal testing to fulfil your information requirements under REACH.
+Brief explanations on all the steps in the flowchart are available in the How to use alternatives to animal testing to fulfil your information requirements for REACH registration

 Hazard and risk assessments performed for many chemicals under different national and international regulatory frameworks are available in a number of places.
 One of most comprehensive on-line databases is eChemPortal, a global portal to information on chemical substances.
 The eChemPortal allows a simultaneous search of multiple databases and provides clearly described sources and quality of data.